 Diagnosis

-Several tests may help to diagnose PID.
-These include:
+Tests that may help diagnose PID include:

 - a pelvic exam to check for inflammation and tenderness of your reproductive organs